litecart/litecart/STANDARD.md

 ## No Variable Duplication

-	No variable duplication should be used.
+	No variable duplication.
 Unless there is a certain need for duplicating variables.
-	One common case for variable duplication is during santizing.
+	A common case for variable duplication is during santizing.

 	Incorrect: